apache/comdev-site/source/newcommitter.md

 If they accept, then:

 1. If they already have an Apache id, grant appropriate commit privileges.
+Use the Whimsy tool to update the roster via https://whimsy.apache.org/roster/committee/ or https://whimsy.apache.org/roster/ppmc/
 1. If they have already filed an ICLA, request creation of the committer account.
    If they need to change anything in a previously filed ICLA, wait until the new ICLA is filed, then request the account.